yohgaki/validate-php-scr/README.md

 ## Validate PHP C extension module

 This PHP script is based on validate C module for PHP 7.
-Features in this script version is planned to be ported to C module which can perform validations faster.
+Features are planned to be ported to C module which can perform validations a lot faster.

 https://github.com/yohgaki/validate-php (Do not use this, but PHP script version now.)

-## Others
+## Comments & Issues

 Comments, Bug reports and PRs are welcomed!
 Please remember "Validate" is not optimized for OO nor PHP scripts, but C module.
 This script is planed to be implemented as C module in the future.